-The double-headed arrow is a special mouse cursor that is displayed when a window or window object can be resized.
+The double-headed arrow is a special mouse cursor displayed when a window or window object can be resized.
 For example, this cursor is shown when you move your mouse pointer to the edge or corner of a window in the Microsoft Windows operating system.
 The image shows an example of the vertical double-headed arrow.
 When this cursor is active, you can drag the object up or down to increase or decrease its vertical size.

 A horizontal and diagonal version of the double-headed arrow may also be available.
 Below is an example of the diagonal double-headed arrow, shown in the bottom-right corner of a window in the program Notepad.
 This arrow is used to resize a window.